 Are eggs the best source of protein?

 Eggs are considered by many the gold-standard of protein, especially for an all-natural source of food.
-One egg contains for an average person, over 10 percent of the daily value for protein.
+For the average person, one egg has more than 10 percent of the daily value for protein.

 Many bodybuilders place whey protein on a higher muscle-building pedestal than eggs, but whey protein isn’t a whole food like an egg.

-Judd Handler is a nutrition and lifestyle coach in Encinitas, Calif., where he ate a three whole-egg omelet earlier this morning.
-He can be reached at CoachJudd@gmail.com.
+Judd Handler is a nutrition and lifestyle coach in Encinitas, Calif.